How to decide between an Interim CMO or a Permanent Hire?

 The extreme rate of change involved in new ventures means your CMO needs change fast.
 You need a Senior Executive for early strategic decisions like positioning and branding.
 After this first phase, you can get away with a less experienced Marketing Director when the focus shifts to optimizing Campaigns and Demand Generation.

-You cannot afford the delay of the customary 3-9 months it takes to hire a full-time, W2 marketing executive—including the time the need is determined, the interview process, and the onboarding process.
+You cannot afford the delay of the customary three to nine months it takes to hire a full-time, W2 marketing executive—including the time the need is determined, the interview process, and the onboarding process.

 "Leadership on Demand" can address both challenges.
 If you end up deciding to hire a Full Time CMO, these interview questions might be helpful.
-If you'd like to explore the interim option, I'd love to discuss how our team at Kalungi can possibly help you, or check out the various options here.
+If you'd like to explore the interim option, I'd love to discuss how our team of interim CMOs as a service here at Kalungi can possibly help you, or check out the various options here.

 * The 40% rule is that your growth rate + your profit should add up to 40%.
 So, if you are growing at 20%, you should be generating a profit of 20%.
 If you are growing at 40%, you should be generating a 0% profit.
 If you are growing at 50%, you can lose 10%.
 If you are doing better than the 40% rule, you've hit the milestone gets you on the radar of PE firms (and at the right revenue number, possibly even an IPO).